Pramodjena/Falcon-5.0/HTML/class-2/notes.md

 - Make a MCQ question format
 - Add your friend list in Un-order list
 - Make a table of data (name, age, city, gender, college)

+## Semantic Tags :

+- Semantic tag is clearly describe a human and machine readable way.
+- It is used to define different parts of an HTML document.
+- It is used for SEO purpose.